 Sound

-Guinea pigs have very sensitive hearing.
-New sounds, such as loud barking or meowing can really startle them.
+Guinea pigs' hearing is very sensitive.
+New sounds, such as loud barking or meowing, can really startle them.
 When your guinea pigs first arrive, keep them away from your other animals, in another room with a closed door.
 Allow them to settle into their environment and gradually grow accustomed to the new sounds from afar.

 Sight

-At first, allow your guinea pigs to see your dog or cat from a distance - and vice versa - before they have any closer contact.
-You can do this by holding your dog or cat and allowing them to see the guinea pig cage but not letting them go near it.
-Alternatively, sit on one side of the room with your piggy safely in your arms whilst a friend holds your dog or cat securely on the other side of the room.
+At first, allow your guinea pigs to see your dog or cat from a distance before they have any closer contact.
+You can do this by holding your dog or cat and allowing them to see the guinea pig cage, but not letting them go near it.
+Alternatively, sit on one side of the room with your piggy safely in your arms while a friend holds your dog or cat securely on the other side of the room.

 Touch